Reverse mortgages are unique loans requiring an experienced MLO to navigate the process.

-Because few want to touch their once-in-a-lifetime 3% first mortgage to pull cash out, home equity lines of credit or fixed-rate seconds are options worth a look.
+Because few want to touch their once-in-a-lifetime 3% first mortgage to withdraw cash, home equity lines of credit or fixed-rate second mortgages are options worth considering.

-But those types of loans often come with rigorous income standards, which will prevent certain older Americans from qualifying for a second mortgage.
+However, those types of loans often have rigorous income standards, which can prevent certain older Americans from qualifying for a second mortgage.

 But there may be an easier way — a no-payment-required reverse second mortgage.

-—Qualifying is based on a complicated residual monthly income (what’s left over) formula, family size and region of the country.
-Regardless, it is certainly a lower threshold than a home equity line of credit or fixed second because there is no monthly payment to factor.
+—Qualifying is based on a complicated residual monthly income (what’s left over) formula, family size, and region of the country.
+Regardless, it is undoubtedly a lower threshold than a home equity line of credit or fixed second because there is no monthly payment to factor.

 —Unlike the FHA reverse mortgage, the home equity conversion mortgage, all borrowers (husband and wife, for example) must be at least 55 years old.